-Many bloggers choose file names that do not make any sense or have no connection with the article’s content, but you shouldn’t use images with the random file name.
+Many bloggers choose file names that do not make sense or have no connection with the article’s content, but you shouldn’t use images with a random file name.

 The image must be renamed with the keyword you want it to rank for so that search engines can rank your image higher in the SERPs.

 Here are a few important tips on choosing the correct filename for your image:

 - Use long-tail keywords while naming your images.
 For example – tips-on-image-seo-optimization.jpeg

 - Use hyphens instead of using underscores because Google treats hyphens as separate words.

 Adding alt tag and title text in images helps improve the visibility of your images on the web.
 It allows the Google bot to identify and index your images correctly.

 An alt tag is a brief description accompanying an image on the web.
 It is used to provide more information about the image, such as its context or what it is used for.